SandervandenOord/M249/readme.md

 - Multivariate Statistics
 - Bayesian statistics

-It uses SPSS and Winbugs to teach these different branches of statistics.
+The moduls  uses SPSS and Winbugs to teach these different branches of statistics.

 This is my attempt of doing these modules  with Python only.

-I'm mainly using pandas, statsmodels matplotlib, seaborn, sci-kit learn and pymc.
+I'm mainly using pandas, statsmodels, matplotlib, seaborn, sci-kit learn and pymc.